 If a controlled medication is ordered, and the provider has access to the EPCS (Electronically Prescribed Controlled Substances), the process will be paper-less.
 Providers without access to EPCS (locums), will need to print the prescription, sign it, and deliver it to pharmacy.

-We have a completely digital x-ray system, ultrasound, mammogram, and a CT scanner in Bethel.
+We have a completely digital x-ray system, ultrasound, mammography, and a CT scanner in Bethel.
 We do not have an MRI.

-Our radiologists in Ohio and read all exams.
-Our radiologists are available remotely 24 hours a day and once a month, one of them comes to Bethel to do lower GIs, VCUG’s etc.
+Our radiologists in Ohio read all exams.
+Our radiologists are available remotely 24 hours a day.
+Occasionally a radiologist comes to Bethel to do lower GIs, VCUG’s etc.

-We can send x-rays to ANMC for additional review by specialist such as orthopedics (see ORTHOPEDICS / TELERAD).
+We can send x-rays to ANMC for additional review by specialist such as orthopedics (see ORTHOPEDICS / TELERAD section).

 Any concerns regarding orthopedic or surgery x-rays should be sent via Telerad for review.

-We do many procedures here in Bethel in the outpatient clinics.
+We do many procedures in the Bethel outpatient clinics.
 All providers must be trained and credentialed to do specific procedures.
 Providers are granted privileges to do procedures during the credentialing process based on their experience and training.

 Common Outpatient Procedures Include:

 - Incision and Drainage of Abscess